-In light of a recent article written by Emily Ratajkowski, Highsnobiety does not stand by the contents of this interview (published on February 8, 2017).
+In light of a recent article written by Emily Ratajkowski, Highsnobiety condemns the actions of Jonathan Leder and as a staff, we are deeply saddened and disgusted that Highsnobiety played a role in that situation with our interview.
 Rather than reading this article, please head over to The Cut and read her words instead.

 In November 2016, photographer Jonathan Leder and Imperial Publishing unveiled a collection of 71 new photos featuring Emily Ratajkowski.
 The photo set was captured back in 2012, before Emily's appearance in Robin Thicke's infamous "Blurred Lines" music video, and subsequent ascent into the spotlight.